gniftygnome/biolith-examples/README.md

 Testing placements are here: [BiolithExamples.java](https://github.com/gniftygnome/biolith-examples/blob/master/common/src/main/java/com/terraformersmc/biolithexamples/BiolithExamples.java)

 Things to check when testing Biolith with this mod:
-* In the Overworld, Crimson Forest should be placed somewhere near Deserts/Jungles, and the features should generate.
+* In the Overworld, Cherry Grove is removed and roughly replaced by Crimson forest, and the features should generate.
 * In the Overworld, all Plains should be replaced with Warped Forest, and the features should generate.
-* In the Overworld, a portion generally less than 20% of Deserts should be replaced by Mega Taiga.
+* In the Overworld, a portion generally less than 20% of Deserts should be replaced by Mega Pine Taiga.
 * In the Nether, all Warped Forests should be replaced with End Highlands (features do not generate).
 * In the End, all End Highlands should be replaced with Plains, and the features should generate (villages too).